Understanding Nonprofit Endowment: All You Need to Know

 2. Cons

 Nonprofits are unfortunately often strapped for cash.
-Some donors, board members, volunteers, and staff may see endowments as lost money for the organization.
+Some donors, board members, volunteers, and staff may see endowment funds as lost money for the organization.
 People who work with the organization or are watching from the outside may find it difficult to understand why your nonprofit would want to start an endowment when you’re having trouble paying salaries or keeping the lights on.

-Other cons to this fund include –
+Other cons to endowment funds include –

 • You must invest in the stock market – The reality is that the market is not entirely safe, and your organization could lose a significant amount if you take too many risks.
 It’s best to keep most of your endowment as cash reserves.